Will You Ever Get the Nerve to Monetize Your Message?

 David J Dunworth CEO

-When he’s not leaping tall buildings and saving cats from trees, David is helping solopreneurs go from ZERO (where they are stuck) to HERO (where they would like to be) using proprietary systems, Magnetic Marketing® and Influence Building.
-You can find him online just about everywhere.
-Just Google him.
+When I’m not leaping tall buildings and rescuing a lonely glass of Cabernet, I spend time helping solopreneurs go from ZERO (where they are stuck) to HERO (where they would like to be) using proprietary systems, Magnetic Marketing® and Influence Building.
+Oh, and throw in some copywriting, too.
+You can find me online just about everywhere.
+Just Google me.